 Since 2016, the core component of the Tech Labs is a multi-week series of interactive classes run by world-renowned experts, from research to industry, that help government employees learn more about the evolving world of technology.
 In this series, we distill the most pressing tech topics that matter to policy makers: from how tech works to how it intersects with real-world policy tradeoffs.

 After completing the Labs, participants join the 1,500 alumni of the Tech Labs in continued learning opportunities, such as our Masterclasses that offer deeper dives into cutting-edge tech policy issues.
-These touchpoints offer our alumni unique opportunities to stay smart on policy and prepared for the unknowns of tomorrow’s technologies.
+These touchpoints offer our alumni unique opportunities to stay smart on policy and remain prepared for the unknowns of tomorrow’s technologies.

 The AI Lab introduces foundational artificial intelligence and machine learning concepts to policymakers.
 Participants explore core AI principles, applications in governance and national security, and international perspectives, including AI development in China.
 Sessions combine expert-led lectures, interactive exercises, tabletop simulations, and real-world case studies, providing a practical understanding of AI and its policy implications.